 - 9.5.3.7 A provider number will be assigned at the time of approval and issued within two weeks.
-This number must be used in all correspondence with the Board.
-This number will be published on a list of approved providers. - 9.5.3.8 Provider status must be renewed every three years by submitting a non-refundable fee and the required documentation demonstrating compliance with the established criteria as stated in this section. - 9.5.3.9 An application that has been denied provider status by the Board may be re-submitted no earlier than one year after the denial date. - 9.5.4 Complaints against providers. - 9.5.4.1 Provider approval may be rescinded at any time during the approved period for noncompliance with approved provider requirements or for complaints that the Board determines indicate the program does not meet criteria. - 9.5.4.2 Providers may appeal a decision by requesting a hearing before the Board.
+This number must be used in all correspondence with the Board. - 9.5.3.8 Provider status must be renewed every three years by submitting a non-refundable fee and the required documentation demonstrating compliance with the established criteria as stated in this section. - 9.5.3.9 An application that has been denied provider status by the Board may be re-submitted no earlier than one year after the denial date. - 9.5.4 Complaints against providers. - 9.5.4.1 Provider approval may be rescinded at any time during the approved period for noncompliance with approved provider requirements or for complaints that the Board determines indicate the program does not meet criteria. - 9.5.4.2 Providers may appeal a decision by requesting a hearing before the Board.